astropy/astropy/docs/coordinates/velocities.rst

     plt.plot_date(time.plot_date, gcrs.radial_velocity.to(u.km/u.s))
     plt.ylabel('RV [km/s]')

-But this result is clearly nonsense, with values from -1000 to 1000 km/s.
+But this result is nonsense, with values from -1000 to 1000 km/s instead of the ~10 km/s we expected.
 The root of the problem here is that the machine precision is not sufficient to compute differences of order km over distances of order kiloparsecs.
 Hence, the straightforward finite difference method will not work for this use case with the default values.

 It is possible to override the timestep over which the finite difference occurs.
 For example::